Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 You can purchase or rent iTunes content straight through the small box, so don't technically have to have another Apple device.
 However, with Apple AirPlay meaning it can mirror and stream content to a large screen from your iPhone or iPad, it would seem unlikely that you wouldn't have one of those too.

 READ: Apple TV (2012) review

 App support is scant when compared to some rivals.
-As well as access to iTunes movies, TV shows and music, there are apps for Netflix, YouTube, Vimeo and Sky News among other more specific ones.
+As well as access to iTunes movies, TV shows and music, there are apps for Netflix, Now TV, YouTube, Vimeo and Sky News among other more specific ones.

 Unlike many of its rivals, much of the content available through the box - specifically the iTunes movies and shows - offer trailers and previews in 1080p, so you can check to see whether you fancy something before paying for it.

 Apple AirPlay mirroring is essential too, as the lack of app support for major UK services, such as BBC iPlayer, ITV Player and 4oD, can be compensated through using an iPhone or iPad to stream them to the box.

 It is also capable of 1080p output and much of the content is presented as such.
 And iCloud support means you can view all of the pictures stored in your Photo Stream.